SimGus/Chatette/README.md

 ## Input and output data

-The data that *Chatette* uses and generates is load from and saved to files.
+The data that *Chatette* uses and generates is loaded from and saved to files.
+We thus have:
 - The **input file** containing the templates.

    There is no need for a specific file extension.
 The syntax of the *DSL* to make those templates is described in the [syntax specification](syntax-specs.md).